A semi-supervised framework for diverse multiple hypothesis testing scenarios: Background

-The only `intrinsic' competition-based multiple testing procedure that uses arbitrary side information in a data-driven manner, that we are aware of, is the recent \textit{Adaptive Knockoffs} (AdaKO) by Ren and Candès~\cite{ren:knockoffs}.
-AdaKO is a specialization of the p-value based procedure \textit{AdaPT}~\cite{lei:adapt} that we discuss in the next section.
-By `intrinsic', we mean that while other p-value based approaches may be modified to be used in the competition setting, they are significantly less powerful and do not really qualify in this sense, as demonstrated in~\cite{ren:knockoffs}.
-Adaptive Knockoffs works by iteratively pruning $\mathcal{S}$, the candidate set of hypotheses, selecting each time the hypothesis it deems most likely to be a true null.
-To do that, it fits a classification algorithm using a strict set of information that partially masks the data: the scores $W$, the side information $\mathbf{x}$, the labels $L_i$ of the hypotheses that were pruned up to that point ($i\in[p]\setminus\mathcal{S}$), as well as $\# \{L_i = 1 : i \in S \}$ and $\# \{L_i = -1 : i \in S \}$.
-In their paper, Ren and Candès investigate this prunning strategy using different types of ``filters'': a logistic regression (LR), a generative additive model (GAM) which is the default filter in their \texttt{R} package, a random forest (RF) and a two-group probabilistic model which is fitted using the expectation-maximization algorithm (EM)~\cite{dempster:maximum}.
-The pruning process terminates when the estimated FDR is less than or equal to $\alpha$:
+To our knowledge, the first `intrinsic' competition-based multiple testing procedure that uses arbitrary side information in a data-driven manner is \textit{Adaptive Knockoffs} (AdaKO) (\cite{ren:knockoffs}), which we compare directly against; a further, more recent such approach is discussed in Section~\ref{sec:related_work_novelty}.
+AdaKO is a specialization of the p-value based procedure \textit{AdaPT} (\cite{lei:adapt}) that we introduce in the next section with further details in Section~\ref{sec:summary_of_methods}.
+By `intrinsic', we mean that while other p-value based approaches may be modified to be used in the competition setting, \cite{ren:knockoffs} demonstrate they are substantially less powerful, and are not viable in this sense.
+Adaptive Knockoffs works by iteratively pruning $\mathcal{\hat S}_t$, the candidate set of hypotheses at each step $t$, by selecting the hypothesis it deems most likely to be a true null.
+To do that, it fits a classification algorithm using a strict subset of information that partially masks the data: the scores $W$, the side information $\mathbf{x}$, and the labels $(L_i)_{i \in [m]\setminus \mathcal{\hat S}_t}$ of the hypotheses that were pruned up to that point, as well as $\# \{i \in \mathcal{\hat S}_t : L_i = 1 \}$ and $\# \{i \in \mathcal{\hat S}_t: L_i = -1 \}$.
+In their paper, \cite{ren:knockoffs} investigate this pruning strategy using different types of filters: a logistic regression (LR), a generalized additive model (GAM) which is the default filter in their \texttt{R} package, a random forest (RF), and a two-group model which is fitted using the expectation-maximization algorithm (EM)~(\cite{dempster:maximum}).
+The pruning process terminates at step $\tau$ when the estimated FDR is less than or equal to $\alpha$:

-The remaining positively labelled hypotheses in $\mathcal{S}$ are then reported.
-It was shown that given the following natural extension of Assumption \ref{assumption:tdc}, Adaptive Knockoffs controls the FDR.

-\begin{Assumption} Let $N$ be the indices of the true null hypotheses.
-The labels $\{L_i : i \in N\}$ are \textit{i.i.d} $\pm 1$ uniform random variables independent of all the scores $W$, the side information $\mathbf{x}$, and the labels of the false null hypotheses. \end{Assumption}
+The remaining positively labelled hypotheses in $\mathcal{\hat S}_\tau$ are then reported.
+It was shown that Adaptive Knockoffs controls the FDR under the natural side-information-augmented version of~(A0): \begin{quote} (A0$'$)~Conditioned on all the scores $W$, the side information $\mathbf{x}$, and the labels of the false null hypotheses, the true null labels $\{L_i : i \in N\}$ are \textit{i.i.d.}\ $\pm 1$ uniform random variables. \end{quote}